Dark Energy Survey Year 3 results: imprints of cosmic voids and superclusters in the Planck CMB lensing map: Introduction

-Nonetheless, it is interesting to consider that any possible tension in CMB lensing signals from voids might be connected to other anomalies.
-In this paper, we identify cosmic voids and superclusters from the DES Year 3 data set (5,000 deg$^{2}$) to better understand the observed moderate tensions concerning the imprints of these structures in the CMB lensing and temperature maps.
+In this paper, we identify cosmic voids and superclusters from the DES Year 3 data set (5,000 deg$^{2}$) to better understand the observed moderate tensions concerning the ISW and lensing imprints of these structures in the \emph{Planck} CMB maps.
+The paper is organised as follows.
 In Section \ref{sec:Section2}, we introduce our observed and simulated data sets and our stacking methodology.
 We then present our main observational results in Section \ref{sec:Section3}.
-Finally, Section \ref{sec:Section4} contains a discussion of our results, including our main conclusions.
+Then, Section \ref{sec:Section4} contains a discussion, and in Section \ref{sec:Section5} we present our main conclusions.